Students in Years 11 and 12 will follow the advice and instructions provided by their school about continuing in their subject studies.

 Students may select Authority, Authority Registered or Vocational subjects in combinations which are designed to maximise their opportunities to achieve qualifications including the following:

-Queensland is introducing a new QCE system starting with Year 11 students in 2019.
-From 2020, the Australian Tertiary Admission Rank (ATAR) will replace the Overall Position (OP) as the standard pathway to tertiary study for Queensland Year 12s.
+The Australian Tertiary Admission Rank (ATAR) replaced the Overall Position (OP) in 2020 as the standard pathway to tertiary study for Queensland Year 12s.

 Key features include of the system include: